andreasabel/inCode/entry/purely-functional-typed-models-1.md

 5. Repeat from \#2 until satisfied

 With every new observation, we see how we can nudge the parameter to make the model more accurate, and then we perform that nudge.
+At the end of it all, we wind up just the right `p` to model the relationship between our observation pairs.

 Functional Implementation
 -------------------------

-This naturally lends itself well to a functional implementation.
-That's because, in this light, a model is nothing more than a function.
-And a model that is trainable using SGD is simply a differentiable function.
+What I described naturally lends to a functional implementation.
+That's because, in this light, a model is nothing more than a curried function (a function returning a function).
+A model that is trainable using SGD is simply a differentiable function.

-Using the *[backprop](http://hackage.haskell.org/package/backprop)* library, we can easily write functions to be differentiable.
+Using the *[backprop](http://hackage.haskell.org/package/backprop)* library, we can write these differentiable functions as normal functions.

-Let's write the type of our models.
+Let's pick a type for our models.
 A model from type `a` to type `b` with parameter `p` can be written as the type synonym

 ``` {.haskell}